MichaelOdumosu57/SignfireCandidateProject/README.md

 	responsible for everything toggle

 #trash service
 	part of tweet component, responsible for trashing the tweet

+# TrashMessages
+	button responsible for the UI  to toggle between trashed and active messages